 Sciatica may go away on its own after a few days or could develop into a chronic issue.
 Before you reach for pain medication for relief, you may want to try a few things to help with the pain.

 Here are a Few Tips to Try

 Exercise is often one of the best treatments for pain or soreness.
 Warming up for muscles, especially around the lower back and legs, can be an effective way to help treat and prevent sciatica pain.
 Taking a brisk walk or jog, swimming, or aerobics are just a few examples of exercises to give a try.

 Applying heat or cold onto a sore area of the body has been in practice for a long time for a good reason.
 Applying an ice pack or cold compress for 30 minutes can help relieve inflammation and soothe tight muscles.
 Using a hot compress or even taking a warm bath or shower can help ease pain and soothe the muscle tension along the sciatic nerve.

 If you are overweight or obese, this can put added pressure on the sciatic nerve and exacerbate the pain.
 Managing your weight can relieve this pressure and provide you with other health benefits.
 Controlling your diet and exercising can help reduce sciatic pain and prevent it from occurring.

-To learn more about effective treatments for sciatica pain and you are in the St. Petersburg area, call our office today at (727) 866-4420 to schedule a complimentary consultation.
+To learn more about our effective treatments to relive pain caused by sciatica in St Petersburg, call us today at (727) 519-3757 to schedule a complementary consultation.